adel-hadadi/ququery/README.md

 the database's supported operators.

-For example, the following query retrieves users where the value of the votes column is equal to x and the value of the age column is greater than y:
+For example, the following query retrieves users where the value of the votes column is equal to $1 and the value of the age column is greater than $2:

 ```go
 query := ququery.Select("users").